clojurewerkz/ogre.docs/articles/getting_started.md

 ### So what does Ogre actually do?

-At a high level, Ogre let's you easily ask complex questions about certain types of graphs and get back answers.
+At a high level, Ogre lets you easily ask complex questions about certain types of graphs and get back answers.
 That's it.

-At a low level, Ogre is a library that takes in Blueprint Vertices and Edges and let's you build up GremlinPipeline objects that ask questions about those objects in the language of traversals, transformations, filters, and branching on the graph.
+At a low level, Ogre is a library that takes in Blueprint Vertices and Edges and lets you build up GremlinPipeline objects that ask questions about those objects in the language of traversals, transformations, filters, and branching on the graph.
 Ogre allows you to annotate various steps of the pipeline to allow for incredibly